 For the best results, you want to choose a keyword that your customers can easily remember.
 You also want to select something that’s relevant to your brand.

 Here’s an example from Gary Vaynerchuk:

-Gary encourages people to text EMPATHYLIVE (his keyword) to 29071 (his short code) to join his list.
+Gary encourages people to text EMPATHYLIVE (his keyword) to 29071 (his short code) to join his SMS list.